 Now, the pros: 1) Ultra-cheap rooms with hot showers and comfy beds; 2) 80% of the Vegas Strip in walking distance from your hotel room; 3) a legendary sportsbook that is one of the sports gambling meccas of Vegas; and 4) arguably the best collection of casual and mid-level dining options – Giordano’s, Wahlburgers, Dirt Dogs, and and Blue Ribbon, to name a few – of any strip-center resort.
 It’s almost like they know that the way to your heart is through your stomach….
 Oh, now they’ve got your attention don’t they?

 Las Vegas is definitely a place where things can escalate quickly in terms of expenses, especially with a few bad beats or unlucky turns of the wheels or reels.
-Nevertheless, it is still a magical landscape where fun can be had on the cheap if you know the lay of the land; your our friends and budget nightlife guides here at Discotech are an essential part of that equation.
-What are you waiting for?
+Nevertheless, it is still a magical landscape where fun can be had on the cheap if you know the lay of the land; your friends and budget nightlife guides here at Discotech are an essential part of that equation.
+Saving money on accomidation will allow you to spend more on the things that actually matter (like partying at one of Las Vegas’ famous Hip Hop clubs) What are you waiting for?
 Download our app now – featured on BBC Travel and highly reviewed on Yelp! – in the App Store or Google Play.